FabienFerrero/SUniCA/Examples/atcommand_LoRaP2P.md

 The Encryption key must be only known by the tranmitter and receiver.

-2. Activate the encryption on LoRa communication
+2. Activate the encryption on LoRa communication on both terminal

 ```
 AT+ENCRY=1